deepskystacker/DSS/Installers/README.txt

 ﻿Welcome to DeepSkyStacker 4.2.5

-PLEASE SCROLL DOWN TO READ THE WARNING ABOUT LIBRAW 0.20
+PLEASE SCROLL DOWN TO READ THE WARNING ABOUT LIBRAW 0.20.
+Please note that version 5.1.0 of DeepSkyStacker will not run on 32 bit systems or Windows XP.

 Here are the main changes that were made for DeepSkyStacker 4.2.5